kstenerud/safe-encoding/safe16-specification.md

  * c = continuation bit
  * x = data

 When the continuation bit is set to 1, the length field is continued in the next character.
 Building of the length field continues until a continuation bit of 0 is encountered.
-The 3 bit chunks are interpreted in big endian order (the first character represents the highest 3 bits, then the next lower 3 bits, and so on).
+The 3-bit data chunks are interpreted in big endian order (the first character represents the highest 3 bits, then the next lower 3 bits, and so on).

 | Characters | Bits | Maximum encodable length |
 | ---------- | ---- | ------------------------ |